rfordatascience/tidyweek/README.md

 # What is Tidy data?
 Tidy tools?
 Tidyverse?

-It is a framework and theory by [Hadley Wickham](http://vita.had.co.nz/papers/tidy-data.pdf) that has grown from its humble origins and [expanded](https://www.tidyverse.org/) to data, analysis and tools for [working in data science](http://r4ds.had.co.nz/).
+It is a framework and theory by Hadley Wickham that has grown from its humble origins and expanded to [data](http://vita.had.co.nz/papers/tidy-data.pdf), [tools](https://www.tidyverse.org/) and workflows for [working in data science](http://r4ds.had.co.nz/).

-There are 3 fundamental properties that makes data tidy:
-* Each variable forms a column.
-* Each observation forms a row.
-* Each type of observational unit forms a table

 # TidyWeek Project Outline
 - Regular/weekly projects as output of the mentor-learner partnership during a week